 Carved by ocean inlets that meet vertical cliffs, Sydney is a city that's defined by nature.
 And in less than an hour, travelers can visit Royal National Park to the south, the world’s second oldest national park, established in 1879.
-"The Royal" or "Nasho" as its sometimes called is most famous for its 16-mile Coast Track, which undulates up rugged bluffs and down to rocky coves from Bundeena to Otford.
+"The Royal," or "Nasho" as its sometimes called, is most famous for its 16-mile Coast Track, which undulates up rugged bluffs and down to rocky coves from Bundeena to Otford.
 Veteran trekkers can accomplish the hike in a single day, but most people divide the journey into a two-day backpacking trip with an overnight at North Era campground.
-Whales migrate along the coast between June and November, and swimming spots like the waterfall-fed Wattamolla lagoon beckon hikers in the warmer summer months.
-But Royal National Park may be even more inspiring during storms, when waves nearly crash against the lower sections of the trail and some of the cliffs transform into impromptu waterfalls.
+Whales migrate along the coast from June to November, and swimming spots like Figure 8 Pool and the waterfall-fed Wattamolla lagoon beckon hikers in summer.